Cuisine of the Midwestern United States: Wisconsin

 Wisconsin is "America's Dairyland," and is home to numerous frozen custard stands, particularly around Milwaukee and along the Lake Michigan corridor.
 The state also has a special relationship with Blue Moon ice cream, being one of the only places the flavor can be found.
 While the flavor's origins are not well documented, it was most likely developed by flavor chemist Bill "Doc" Sidon of Milwaukee, Wisconsin.
 The state is also well known as a home to many cheesemakers.
 Colby cheese was created here in 1885.

 Arguably the most universal Wisconsin dessert would be the cream puff, a type of profiterole that is a famous treat at the Wisconsin State Fair.
 The southeastern Wisconsin city of Racine is known for its Danish kringle, a sweet flaky pastry often served as a dessert.

 The Friday night fish fry, often battered and fried perch or walleye, is traditional throughout Wisconsin, while in northeast Wisconsin along Lake Michigan, the Door County fish boil holds sway.

 Besides its "Cheesehead" status, Wisconsin has a reputation for alcohol consumption.
 Common traits of "drinking culture" are embedded in Wisconsin traditions, from festivals and holidays to everyday life.
 Many large breweries were founded in Wisconsin, largely in Milwaukee, which gained the epithet "Brew City" before the turn of the century: Miller, Pabst, Schlitz (all from and originally based in Milwaukee) and Leinenkugel all began as local favorites before entering the national and international markets.

-"Booyah" is another common and hearty Wisconsin meal, found especially in the Northeast region of the state.
+"Booyah" is another common and hearty Wisconsin meal, brought to Wisconsin by Walloon immigrants, and found especially in the Northeast region of the state.
 The origins of this dish are disputed, but the Wisconsin origin contends that the word is a vernacular Flemish or Walloon Belgian spelling of the French word bouillon, in this context meaning "broth."

 Wisconsin cuisine also features a large amount of sausage, or wurst.
 The state is also a major producer and consumer of summer sausage, as well as the nation's top producer and consumer of brats.